Zach LaVine And DeMar DeRozan Have Done Something For The Bulls For The First Time Since Michael Jordan And Scottie Pippen

 That's right, LaVine and DeRozan are the first duo on the Bulls to each score 20+ points in seven straight games since Jordan and Pippen.

-The Bulls are currently tied for the best record in the Eastern Conference record, and will have a big matchup with the Warriors (best record in the NBA) in Golden State on Friday night.
+The Bulls are currently tied for the best record in the Eastern Conference record, and are in a big matchup with the Warriors (best record in the NBA) in Golden State on Friday night.

 Related stories on NBA basketball